patricklam/plam.new-webpage/content/post/20201002-september.md

 There was a judo camp in Christchurch in lieu of the tournament, which was hard work.
 Smaller camp in Wellington as well.
 So a lot of judo training: in all, 11 sessions.
-Would have loved to get another one in Christchurch before returning to Wellington but the runny nose was a bit worrisome these days.
+Would have loved to get another one in Christchurch before returning to Wellington but the runny nose was a bit worrisome in these days of pandemic, even/especially in New Zealand.
 Called Healthline a few days later and they cleared me based on symptoms, although they said I could get a test for my peace of mind if I wanted.
 I guess I actually got a cold this year.